ryanspice/spice.js/README.md

 ## getting started

-<b>B</b>efore you start developing your App in SpiceJS, it is reccomended to have some knowledge of Object.create and Prototype javascript notation.
+<b>B</b>efore you start developing your App in SpiceJS, it is recommended to have some knowledge of Object.create and Prototype javascript notation.

 <b>S</b>piceJS, designed heavily on the Canvas API, has support across most popular devices and browsers.
-Any device which supports Html5 and Html5 Hardware Accelleration will have a nice time.
+Any device which supports Html5 and Html5 Hardware Acceleration will have a nice time.

 <b>T</b>he framework is designed on providing you the most efficient way to develop a cross platform, multi touch, and multi resolution application with ease.